withgiolt/docs/src/content/sdk.md

 scanning the entry file, so it works no matter how the export got there — including through your own esbuild pass.

+Deployed Workers carry no bindings — no env vars, no KV/D1/R2, no secrets.
+See [Limits](/limits) for this and everything else not supported yet.

 ## `giolt_sdk/dev`

 ```gleam